luiscoco/Azure_SDK_Sample0_DefaultAzureCredential/README.md

-# Azure SDK Sample0 DefaultAzureCredential
+# How to use DefaultAzureCredential() for uploading a file to an Azure Blob container

 ## 0. Prerequisites